 The paper is organized as follows.
-Section two derives total factor productivity from a growth accounting exercise for Venezuela and the benchmark case of the United States for the period 1950-2008.
-Section three provides some stylized facts and actual statistics of real business cycle for both countries.
+Section two provides a complete growth accounting exercise for Venezuela and the benchmark case of the United States for the period 1950-2008.
+Within Venezuela, we have worked out Solow residuals and derived productivity shocks for both the economy as a whole and for a reduced economy consisting only of the non-oil sector.
+In section three stylized facts of real business cycle data are presented for both countries (including Venezuela's non-oil sector).
 Section four introduces the standard RBC model and derives its equilibrium conditions.
 Section five is devoted to calibration.
-In section six, relevant statistics coming out of the simulation for both countries are presented and contrasted with observed data.
-Here, we also provide some conjectures on the potential sources of differences in the performance of the RBC model for both economies.
-Conclusions, implications, and policy recommendations are presented in section seven.
+I have relied on Venezuela's Central Bank statistics and Baptista (2011) to calibrate an RBC model for the non-oil sector of the Venezuelan economy, which is then fed by exogenous shocks coming from the oil sector.
+In section six relevant statistics coming out of the simulation are presented, and in section seven I analyze the potential sources of differences in the performance of the RBC model for both economies.
+Conclusions and policy recommendations are presented in section eight.

-2. GROWTH ACCOUNTING
+2. Growth Accounting

-In order to identify the productivity shocks that will be later input into the RBC model, we calculated Solow residuals from a growth accounting exercise.
-We depart from a Cobb-Douglas aggregate production function:
+In order to identify the productivity shocks that will be later input into the RBC model, I have calculated Solow residuals from a standard growth accounting exercise.
+A Cobb-Douglas aggregate production function has been assumed:

-$$y_t = a_t k_t^{\alpha} n_t^{(1-\alpha)}, \tag{1}$$
+$$y_t = a_t k_t^{\alpha} n_t^{(1-\alpha)},\tag{1}$$

-where y_t stands for aggregate output, k_t for net non-residential capital stock, n_t for labor input, and α is the capital share of output.
-Taking logs on both sides and clearing out technology leads to:
+where $y_t$ stands for aggregate output, $k_t$ for net non-residential capital stock, $n_t$ for labor input, and $\alpha$ is the capital share of output.
+Taking logs on both sides and clearing out technology( $a_t$ ) leads to: